jasleen19/forestfairy.ca/README.md

 # forestfairy.ca

-Built with Hugo, deployed with GitHub Pages and linked with Shopfiy Storefront.
+Built with Hugo, deployed with GitHub Pages and linked with Shopify Storefront.